The services that are available at Blind Service Association could not happen without the

 voice and the ability to read at a college level for the entire length of a two hour session.
 Volunteers with special talents like

 reading foreign languages, advanced math, etc are especially welcomed.
-Once you have attended our Information Session and we have received your three references back, we will schedule a one hour volunteer training to go over our one to one reading policies and recording procedures.
+Once you have attended our Information Session and we have received your three references back, we will schedule a reading time.

 If you would like to sign up for our monthly Information Session please email() or call the BSA office at 312-236-0808.